SebSemos/villager_steve_model/README.md

 [Guard Villagers](https://www.curseforge.com/minecraft/mc-mods/guard-villagers-fabric) Use the Steve model in the mod option.
 Note: I use the Fabric port of Guard Villagers.
 I have no clue if the forge version gonna work the same way.

-If you read this before EMF updated you will be spoiled for a few days.
-Packs will be updated once it has a full release

-EMF Must be at least: X.XX.X to work.
-From this version I can change the model to suit the villager and Fresh Animations.
-Thanks Fresh animation for letting me use his model.
-It is the Vindicator one.
+EMF Must be at least: 1.0 to work.
+From this version I can change the model to suit the villagers and Fresh Animations.

 Guard Villager has originaly texture 6 files corresponding to each vanilla biome than can get villages. guard_steve_0, guard_steve_1... guard_steve_6